HSLdevcom/jore4-ui/README.md

 - In order to run e2e tests, you need to have ui and all the dependencies running.
 - To open cypress with browser for developing tests locally: `yarn test:e2e:open`
 - To run all cypress tests without browser: `yarn test:e2e`
+- To run all cypress tests from within a docker container: `./run-cypress-tests.sh`.
+This command assumes that the UI is run from `yarn dev`.
+- To disable map tile rendering (e.g. to speed up tests or improve reliability in CI), set the `CYPRESS_DISABLE_MAP_TILES=true` environment variable

-Failed tests ran without browser can be investigated visually by looking at videos at `./cypress/videos` and photos at `./cypress/screenshots`.
+Failed tests ran without browser can be investigated visually by looking at videos and screenshots at `./cypress/reports`.
 Anyway, debugging is generally easier when cypress is opened with browser as then you can poke around with browsers devtools.

 ### CI